kimdan002/Intelligent-Virtual-Agents/README.md

 Bot: rpiadmissions

+The RPI Admissions Chatbot is designed to provide answers and guidance to prospective students about admissions processes, programs, scholarships, campus life, and other important details at Rensselaer Polytechnic Institute.
+The bot leverages the AIML framework and uses contextual response techniques like srai, that, set, get, and condition to create an engaging and dynamic interaction.

 Features:
 1. Admissions Guidance: Answers questions about admissions deadlines, application processes, and early decision plans to help students plan effectively.
 2 Campus Insights: Provides details about campus life, housing options, and the variety of student activities available at RPI.